-Gifted and Talented: We look out for pupils who may be 'talented' in PSHE in respect of the level or degree of particular personal, social and emotional skills and qualities, which they may possess.
+More able: We look out for pupils who may be 'gifted' in PSHE in respect of the level or degree of particular personal, social and emotional skills and qualities, which they may possess.

-Please see our Gifted and Talented Policy for further details.
+Please see our More Able Policy for further details.